Eagles beat injury-hit 49ers to reach Super Bowl

 Two rushing touchdowns by Miles Sanders helped Philly to a half-time lead of 21-7 before Jalen Hurts scored another, setting the record for most rushing touchdowns by a quarterback in one season - 15.

-While the third-year quarterback has been an MVP contender for most of the season, Purdy broke a host of records as he helped San Francisco finish the season with a 13-4 record.
+While the Eagles' third-year quarterback has been an MVP contender for most of the season, Purdy broke a host of records as he helped San Francisco finish the season with a 13-4 record.

 The 23-year-old was this season's 'Mr Irrelevant', the nickname given to the last man selected in the draft, yet was thrust into the limelight in December after injuries to Trey Lance and Jimmy Garoppolo.

-He helped the 49ers extend their winning run to 12 coming into the NFC Championship Game but Philadelphia, arguably the NFL's most consistent team this season, made a statement on the game's opening drive as Sanders punched it in for a six-yard touchdown.
+So far he had taken the NFL in his stride, helping the 49ers extend their winning run to 12 coming into the NFC Championship game, but Philadelphia's pass rush posed too many problems for Purdy and San Francisco.

-San Francisco's woes then began on their opening possession as Purdy injured his right elbow as he was sacked for a fumble by Haason Reddick, joint-second for sacks this season with 16.
+The Eagles had already scored on the game's opening drive, Sanders punching it in from six yards, before Purdy injured his right elbow as he was sacked for a fumble by Haason Reddick, joint-second for sacks this season with 16.

 Now led by 36-year-old journeyman Josh Johnson, the 49ers managed to draw level midway through the second quarter after Christian McCaffrey crashed through the Eagles' defence to run it in from 23 yards.